G-Rgn/Bracelet-Indicateur-Sportif/README.md

    ![arduino](https://user-images.githubusercontent.com/103428967/162925298-8279f7a3-b1ed-4dcd-89ca-db82edb6d662.png)

 5. Final step
-    - Download this GitHub files
+    - Download the files from this GitHub
     - Open it on your IDE
     - Connect your the LilyGo to the arduino and the arduino to the computer
     - Select the good port